wqlzuel/GFAN/README.md

-## An Explainable Fully Attentional Network for Multivariate Time-Series Forecasting
+## GFAN: An Explainable Fully Attentional Network for Multivariate Time-Series Forecasting

 This is a PyTorch implementation of the paper [An Explainable Fully Attentional Network for Multivariate Time-Series Forecasting].